 I live in East Surrey near Gatwick airport, am a geologist by profession and, on and off, have been cycling since the age of about four.
 My father was a very keen cyclist before WWII, racing and touring but after the war and certainly by the time I was born his time on the bike had, by necessity, become more prosaically just a form of transport for getting to work.
 However, my parents still had a tandem with a small aluminium sidecar attached, in which I was taken out as a baby around north London and therefore probably qualifies as my first time on a bike – though of course I don’t remember anything.
 A few years later I often played in the sidecar, shaped like a pointed boat, with a Perspex window shield and a black canvas top, it was great fun.
 But by now the actual tandem had been put away, until years later as a teenager I refurbished and put it back on the road for myself.

-At the age of four my first bike was a red tricycle, which under the watchful eye of my mother I rode around our road in Dorset, where we now lived and the local park.
+At the age of four my first bike was a red tricycle, which under the watchful eye of my mother I rode around our road and the local park in Dorset, where we now lived.
 At some point thereafter, I’m guessing about five or six, I was given my first two wheeled bike.
 I vaguely remember my Dad running up-and-down our road holding the bike upright from behind to provide balance but it wasn’t long thereafter I went solo – then the trouble started!
 I soon began to wander further afield but only a mile or so from our house to friends; the roads in Dorset were quieter and safer in those days.
 However, at some point I famously went off on my first real adventure to Poole Harbour, about 4 miles away.
 Unfortunately I was spotted by a neighbour on my way back, who told my mother who was none too pleased.
 It was a pointer to my future life of adventure on a bike, which I continue to this day.

-I moved back to London at the age of about 9 and not long afterwards the bike became my main way of local transport and then a way of life.
+I moved back to London at the age of about 9 and not long afterwards the bike became my main way of local transport and a way of life.
 Starting with long day rides at every available moment, at about the age of 13 I started to tour using the YHA for overnight accommodation, in itself a real eye opener.
 By now I had two bikes, both of which I had built from scratch with the help of my Dad using two of his old frames.
-My main bike was Reynolds 531 road bike with an enamel grey finish, a Brooks saddle and an old fashioned saddle bag – I went everywhere on this, including tours all over East Anglia, southern England and the Midlands.
+My main bike was Reynolds 531 road bike with an enamel grey finish, a Brooks saddle and an old fashioned canvas saddle bag – I went everywhere on this, including tours all over East Anglia, southern England and the Midlands.
 I had more ambitious plans but this was the 1960’s and, let’s just say, other things in life took over!
 My other bike was a bright yellow track bike, with cow horn handlebars, which I used for utility and track riding – until the front forks snapped one day and I went flying over the top!

 By this stage I had ambitions to race bikes, avidly following the sport through Cycling Weekly, in particular the careers of my the heroes, Jacque Anquetile and Tommy Simpson; it was very frustrating that the sport received no coverage elsewhere and only in recent years have images and film from that era provided an insight of the people and sport that was otherwise lacking at the time.
 Unfortunately my desire to race was thwarted by the need to be at least 16 years of age in order to obtain a racing licence.
 I was about 13 or 14 and so moved into athletics instead, never to cycle race.